cgpu/pinkpatheR/README.md

 ``` r
 goodpractice::gp("pinkpatheR")
 ```
-It will work for the most part - some itchy bugs may kick in but oh well!
-First ever R package success, I'll call it.
+Useful for the peeps that do like absolut filepaths, <br>

-Useful for the peeps that do like absolut filepaths, but not hardcoded with the user's machine + name in the string.
+but not hardcoded with the user's machine + name in the string.  <br>
-If you like the dotted notation for relevant position, mhh O_o
+If you like the dotted notation for relevant position, mhh O_o  <br>